Towards Lightweight Super-Resolution with Dual Regression Learning: Dual Regression Networks

 With the continuous relaxation, the task of channel number search becomes learning a set of continuous variables $\boldsymbol{\alpha} = \{\alpha_l\}^L_{l=1}$.
 As shown in Algorithm~\ref{alg:dual_search}, for any layer $l$, we obtain the resultant channel numbers by selecting the most likely element in $\alpha_l$.

-To enhance the search process, we minimize the dual regression loss to reduce the space of possible mapping functions.
+{ Due to the extremely large function space of the ill-posed SR problem that contains a lot of undesired blurry solutions, it is non-trivial to accurately identify the redundancy of each layer for most search methods.} To enhance the search process, we minimize the dual regression loss to reduce the space of possible mapping functions.
 Let $\mL^{\rm train}_{\rm DR}$ and $\mL^{\rm val}_{\rm DR}$ be the dual regression loss computed on the training data and validation data.
 Here, we use the continuous variables $\boldsymbol{\alpha}$ and the model parameters $\bW$ to represent the primal model $P=(\boldsymbol{\alpha};\bW)$.
 Given a dual model $D$, the optimization problem of channel number search becomes